zurutech/zurutech.github.io/_posts/2020-04-03-rendering-in-UE4.md

 Rendering in Unreal it's a complex area, especially if you want to make modifications to customize it for your own purposes.
 You have to take care of every memory read and write not only to ensure thread safety, but also to avoids race conditions.
 Here is the complete UE4 documentation for graphics programming: [UE4 Graphics Programming](https://docs.unrealengine.com/en-US/Programming/Rendering/index.html).

 The renderer code runs in a separate thread, the *Rendering Thread*.
-It operates in parallel with the game thread and it's usually one or two frames behind it.
-It serves to enqueue platform-agnostic render commands into the renderer's command list through the `ENQUEUE_RENDER_COMMAND` macro.
+It operates in parallel with the *Game Thread* and it's usually one or two frames behind it.
+The primary method of communication between the two is the `ENQUEUE_RENDER_COMMAND` macro: it serves to enqueue platform-agnostic render commands into the renderer's command list.
+It works creating a class with a virtual `Execute` function that contains the code you enter into the macro.
+The game thread inserts the command into the rendering command queue, and the rendering thread calls the execute function when it gets around to it.
 To make sure your code is called by the right thread, you can add checks such as `check(IsInGameThread())` or `check(IsInRenderingThread())` for improving code stability.

 Finally, a new thread, the *RHI Thread*, executes these commands via the appropriate graphics API on the backend.